Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 []{#Constants, mathematical}

-### Euler\'s number { #sec:xtocid157828110 }
+### Euler's number { #sec:xtocid157828110 }

-Euler\'s constant is an important value for exponential functions, especially scientific applications involving decay (such as the decay of a radioactive substance).
+Euler's constant is an important value for exponential functions, especially scientific applications involving decay (such as the decay of a radioactive substance).
 It is especially important in calculus due to its uniquely self-similar properties of integration and differentiation.

     e approximately equals:
     2.71828 18284 59045 23536 02874 71352 66249 77572 47093 69996